 The ultimate flight scanner that most people use.
 I gotta be honest, I depend on this apps so much for all of my bookings.
 This also keeps me on tracks with their flight notification that tells me if the price got dropped (means I gotta book right away!).
 Another cool tip is that when you book the flight, try it with different IP address or clear up your cookies.
 I assure you the price won’t get higher!

 This app saved my ass so much when I was travelling around Europe.
-It can scan transportations through European countries either by land, air or boat from the cheapest price.
+It can scan transportations through European countries either by land or air from the cheapest price.
 What made me awe is that it can even scan through BlaBlaCar!
 Geez.
 Amazing apps and I really think Asia should have one too!

 Always have local taxi apps on your phone.
 Malaysia is big with Grab, Indonesia is famous with Go-Jek, Leeds is well-known with Amber and Uber is the popular ones as it has been spread through many countries and it’s easy for the payment by using your credit card, no matter where you are.
 BlaBlaCar is another alternative to get a ride with people that are going towards the same way as you are.
 It can be cheaper in some way too.
 So always check what is the trusted taxi company name of your destination country, and see if they provide apps!
 You’ll absolutely be safe!